 The dominant team from 2022, Project Echelon Racing, will be looking to double down on their efforts and then some.
 The team won three stages, landed three of its riders in the top four at the time trial and put the peloton on notice going into the final stage with Tyler Stites just 34 seconds down on GC.
 Although he couldn’t close the gap, Stites wore the green Best Sprinter jersey home.

 Project Echelon Racing’s director Eric Hill said to expect his team racing more on the offensive this year and forcing the hands of other teams to do the work.

-Always a climbing threat, Canel’s will looking for the finish line at the top of any climb, as they did when Eduardo Corte Cordero, Heiner Parra Bustamante and Efren Santos Moreno launched a three-pronged attack in the final Gila Monster stage where Corte Cordero won and Parra Bustamante took the polka-dot King of the Mountains jersey.
+Another climbing threat, Mexican team Canel’s will return and look for the finish line at the top of any climb, as they did when Eduardo Corte Cordero, Colombian Heiner Parra Bustamante and Efren Santos Moreno launched a three-pronged attack in the final 2022 Gila Monster stage where Corte Cordero won and Parra Bustamante took the polka-dot King of the Mountains jersey.

 Looking to capitalize, DNA Pro Cycling, Roxo Racing, InstaFund and more will vie for taking the top step of the podium.

 DNA Pro Cycling’s Diana Carolina Peñuela, two-time national Colombian road champion, including her national title win in February, and Anet Barrera, Mexico’s national time trial champion, led the team last year, with Barrera coming away with the Best Young Rider jersey.

 Barrera said this year her main goal is to support Peñuela and the rest of the team to come away with a GC win.
 After some bad luck in the crit last year, Peñuela slipped out of GC contention.